mbevand/florida-covid19-deaths-by-day/README.md

 The CSV files in this repository are daily exports of the [`Florida_COVID_19_Deaths_by_Day`][tbl] table.
-The Florida Department of Health appears to updated the table once a day around 10am-11am Eastern time.
+The Florida Department of Health appears to update the table once a day around 10am-11am Eastern time.

 [tbl]: https://fdoh.maps.arcgis.com/home/item.html?id=230270972343459a812a1ae8c28574a6